The Bullet cluster at its best: weighing stars, gas and dark matter: Acknowledgements

 \section{Acknowledgements}

+DP acknowledges support from Agence Nationale de la Recherche bearing the reference ANR-09-BLAN-0234-01.
 JPK \& ML acknowledges support from CNRS.
-JR acknowledges support from the EU Career Integration Grant 3DLENS and Dark Cosmology Centre.
+JR acknowledges support from the ERC starting grant CALENDS.
+JPK acknowledge support from the ERC Advanced Grant project ``Light on the Dark'' (LIDA).
 The Dark Cosmology Centre is funded by the Danish National Research Foundation.
 Data presented herein were obtained as part of programs 11591, 11099, 10863, 10200 from the NASA/ESA \textit{Hubble Space Telescope}.
 Also partially based on European Southern Observatory program 084.B-0523 (PI: Mei).
-AM acknowledges support by Israel Science Foundation grant 823/09.
-This work received support from Agence Nationale de la Recherche bearing the reference ANR-09-BLAN-0234-01.
+A.M. gratefully acknowledges the hospitality of the Harvard-Smithsonian Center for Astrophysics and of the NASA's Goddard Space Flight Center and he acknowledges support from Chandra grants GO2-13160A, GO2-13102A, GO4-15115X and NASA grant NNX14AI29G..